 Faculty complaints regarding students must always be handled strictly in accordance with University rules and policies.
 Faculty should seek the advice and assistance of the Chair and others with appropriate knowledge of policies and procedures when problematic situations arise.

-In particular, evidence of academic misconduct must be brought to the attention of the Committee on Academic Misconduct (http://oaa.osu.edu/coam.html and http://senate.osu.edu/committees/COAM/COAM.html).
+Academic Misconduct